WildfireGPT: Tailored Large Language Model for Wildfire Analysis: Methodology

-In this section, we present preliminary results and analysis on the effectiveness of WildfireGPT.
-We use GPT-4 \cite{achiam2023gpt} as our language model, in particular the OpenAI Function Calling API \cite{openai_function_calling}, so that the language model can decide whether it needs to call different functions for the next action.
-We use Streamlit for our front-end design.
-The data sources for the tools module include the Fire Weather Index (FWI) from Climate Risk \& Resilience Portal (ClimRR) \cite{climrr_anl}, recent wildfire records from the Wildland Fire Interagency Geospatial Services (WFIGS) Group \cite{nifc2024wildlandfire} and the fire history data from the North American Tree-ring Fire Scar Synthesis (NAFSS) \cite{margolis2021noaawds}.
-The scientific literature corpus is taken from Argonne’s Community and Infrastructure Adaptation to Climate Change (CIACC) tool \cite{mallick2023analyzing, mallick2024analyzing}.
+\textbf{Data Sources} WildfireGPT aims to provide comprehensive, user-specific insights on wildfire risks by leveraging diverse data sources.
+Location-specific data include Fire Weather Index (FWI) from Climate Risk \& Resilience Portal (ClimRR) \cite{climrr_anl}, recent wildfire records from the Wildland Fire Interagency Geospatial Services (WFIGS) Group \cite{nifc2024wildlandfire}, and the fire history data from the North American Tree-ring Fire Scar Synthesis (NAFSS) \cite{margolis2021noaawds}.
+To enhance users' understanding of wildfire-related climate change impacts on critical infrastructure, WildfireGPT also incorporates a corpus of scientific literature containing wildfire research articles from Community and Infrastructure Adaptation to Climate Change (CIACC) tool \cite{mallick2024understanding, mallick2024analyzing}.

+\textbf{User Profile Module - Understanding the User's Concerns} The user profile module begins the conversation by asking the user a series of questions to gather information to establish a user profile surrounding the user's professional background, primary concerns, location of interest, urgency or timeline for addressing concerns, and specific aspects of wildfire risks they are interested in exploring.
+Throughout the process, the user is encouraged to provide detailed responses and can say, "I don't know," if they are unsure of how to respond to a question posed by the LLM.

+\textbf{Planning Module - Making and Communicating a Plan} In this module, an LLM is prompted to formulate a tailored action plan, outlining a sequence of steps to effectively address the user's queries.
+Typically, the plan has three parts: 1.
+Identify relevant datasets from the database described earlier.
+2. Research academic papers.
+3. Develop informed recommendations.
+This module aim to communicate with the user to ensure that the plan is aligned with the user's evolving requirements.